gayanvirajith/socket-io-request-origin-check-demo/readme.md

 # Socket.io request origin validation

-This is a sample repository to demonstrate how to validate request origin server when connecting to socket server.
+This is a sample repository to demonstrate how to validate request origin when connecting to socket server.

 ## How to install